tgxn/lemmy-explorer/crawler/README.md

 Redis is used to store crawled data.

-You can use `docker-compose up -d` to start a local redis server.
+You can use `docker compose up -d` to start a local redis server.
 Data is persisted to a `.data/redis` directory.

 | Redis Key | Description |